 International Comparisons of Inheritance Tax

-A comparative analysis of inheritance tax reveals a complex landscape, with various nations employing distinct tax regimes.
-Understanding these differences is crucial for individuals with international assets or connections.
+A comparative analysis of inheritance tax reveals a complex global landscape, with various nations employing distinct tax regimes.
+Understanding these differences is important context for appreciating the UK’s current system — and for anyone with international assets or family connections.

 Inheritance Tax in the United States

-Estate Tax Rates in the US: The tax rate ranges from 18% to 40% for amounts exceeding the exemption threshold.
+Estate Tax Rates in the US: The federal tax rate is 40% on amounts exceeding the exemption threshold — the same headline rate as UK IHT, but applying to a vastly smaller number of estates.

 Case Studies from Other European Countries